Emelieh21/brand-new-kettle-hack/setup_devices_relayr_cloud.md

 ### Create a virtual "kettle" device on the Relayr cloud

 We need to create a devide on the relayr cloud for Alexa/our SlackBot to send triggers to.
-This means: instead of a sensor sending data input to the relayr dashboard - the data input will come from Alexa/our SlackBot.
+This means: instead of a sensor sending data input to this device on the relayr dashboard - the data input will come from Alexa/our SlackBot.

 ##### Step 1: Create a custom model

 Since it is not a real device - we set up a custom model.
-Login to your [relayr developer account](developer.relayr.io), go to the tab "models" on the left side.
+Login to your [relayr developer account](https://developer.relayr.io), go to the tab "models" on the left side.
 Click "add new model", click on the + sign in the "readings" box and enter the following:

 ![screenshot](assets/new_model_relayr.png)